YosysHQ/yosys/docs/source/getting_started/installation.rst

    .. note:: On FreeBSD system use gmake instead of make.
 To run tests use:
       ``MAKE=gmake CXX=cxx CC=cc gmake test``

+   ..
+TODO:: CMAKE_TODO

+      Is this still required, and (how) does it work with CMake

 .. tab:: Cygwin

    Use the following command to install all prerequisites, or select these